Asadabad, Afghanistan

-Asadabad is in a mountainous region of the Hindu Kush mountains about 13 km (eight miles) northwest of the Pakistani border and 80 km northeast of Jalalabad, Afghanistan.
-Asadabad deals with a moderate amount of trade goods.
-Nawa Pass, that lies about 16 km south of Asadabad, is the next major border crossing point north of the Khyber Pass for the region.
-The pass is under constant observation due to its relative ease to cross for commerce and its potential usage for smuggling and Taliban insurgents.

-On 14 August 2021, Asadabad was seized by Taliban fighters, becoming the twenty-first provincial capital to be captured by the Taliban as part of the wider 2021 Taliban offensive.
+Asadabad is home to the Sayed Jamaluddin Afghani University, which is located in the southwestern part of the city.
+Asadabad also has a number of bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or just relax.
+In 2015 there were 6,350 dwelling units in the city.

+Asadabad is located within a valley at the confluence of the Pech River and the Kunar River, between two mountain ridgelines running along both sides of the valley from northeast to southwest.
+It is in Afghanistan's Hindu Kush mountains about 13 km northwest of the Durand Line (Afghanistan-Pakistan border) and 80 km northeast of Jalalabad in Nangarhar Province.

 History

-The surrounding Kunar Province lies near the historic routes connecting Central Asia, India, and Iran, such as the Silk Road and the Grand Trunk Road through the Khyber Pass, as well as routes through the Hindu Kush mountains.
-Asadabad lies at the confluence of the two major rivers of the area, the Kunar and the Pech.
-The region would have come under the borders of various empires of the ages, including the Achaemenid Persians, the Greco-Bactrian Kingdom, the Yousufzai Tribe, and many more.
-It was very close to the paths Alexander the Great passed by on his way from conquering Persia to invading India.
-Asadabad is also on the eastern boundary of what was Kafiristan - part of Afghanistan not converted to Islam until the 1890s.
+The surrounding Kunar Province lies near the historic routes connecting Central Asia with Hindustan, such as the Silk Road and the Grand Trunk Road through the Khyber Pass, as well as routes through the Hindu Kush mountains.
+Asadabad lies at the confluence of the two major rivers of the area, the Kunar River and the Pech River.
+The region would have come under the borders of various empires of the ages, including the Achaemenid Empire and the Greco-Bactrian Kingdom.
+It was very close to the paths Alexander the Great passed by on his way from conquering Persia to invading Hindustan.
+Asadabad is also on the eastern boundary of what was Kafiristan - a small part of Afghanistan not converted to Islam until the 1890s.
 One testament to this is the Waigali name of nearby Dam Kelay, Dam Kil.

-In the past, the area near Asadabad was called "Chagha Sarai", with various spellings (Chaga Serai, Chagasaray, Chigur Serai, Chughansuraee).

-Emperor Babur (late 15th century/early 16th century) claims to have taken over the town as part of his military campaigns in the area.
-He describes it very briefly in his book, Baburnama.
-He also mentions relations with the Kaffirs, whom he claims helped defend the town against him.
+In the past, the area near Asadabad was referred to as "Chighan Sarai", with various spellings (Chaga Serai, Chagasaray, Chigur Serai, Chughansuraee).
+Babur claimed to have taken over the town as part of his military campaigns in the area.
+He described it very briefly in Baburnama.
+He also mentioned relations with the locals, whom he claimed helped defend the town against him.

 In the late 19th century/early 20th century the capital of the region was moved from Pushoot/Pasat/Pasad to the present Asadabad location.
 Over the 20th century, various technical improvements were made such as roads, a shopping area, schools, a bridge, a gas station, etc.